GeoffCox/sterling-svelte/src/routes/(app)/theme/+page.md

     import Swatch from './Swatch.svelte';
 </script>

-## Default

-### Common
+## Common

-These are typically used for the page and containers like lists and trees.
+The common variables are used for body text and containers (e.g. lists, trees).

 <Swatch
 backgroundColor="--stsv-Common__background-color"